materialsproject/crystaltoolkit/docs_rst/introduction.rst

 Crystal Toolkit App
 -------------------

-You can visit the current Crystal Toolkit web app `here <https://materialsproject.org/#apps/xtaltoolkit>`_.
+You can visit the current Crystal Toolkit web app `here. <https://materialsproject.org/#apps/xtaltoolkit>`_

 .. warning::
   While the web app is online, the Crystal Toolkit source code itself is not